 When it is required for managing a crisis or for reasons of security or contingency preparedness, the Governor may, in delineated areas, delegate his or her authority to the responsible director or to a specially designated responsible person.

 The Governor is responsible for the day-to-day management of Norges Bank’s activities and ensures that the Committee’s decisions are carried out.

 The Deputy Governors are the first and second deputy chairs of the Committee, respectively.
 They act in the Governor’s stead in the Governor’s absence , and then exercise the Governor’s authority.

 7 Committee position – responsibilities, impartiality, ethical rules, duty of confidentiality etc

 Committee members have an individual responsibility for discharging the Committee’s duties.

 7-2 Impartiality and ethical principles

 The impartiality rules in the Public Administration Act apply to Committee members.
-Moreover, the Ministry of Finance has laid down special provisions on members’ relationships with other undertakings (see the Ministry of Finance’s Supplementary provisions on impartiality etc for members of Norges Bank’s Executive Board and Monetary Policy and Financial Stability Committee (“the Impartiality Rules”) of 20 December 2019).
+Moreover, the Ministry of Finance has laid down special provisions on members’ relationships with other undertakings (see the Ministry of Finance’s Supplementary provisions on impartiality etc for members of Norges Bank’s Executive Board and Monetary Policy and Financial Stability Committee (“the Impartiality Rules”) of 20 December 2019 No. 2095).

-“Ethical principles for employees of Norges Bank” laid down by the Executive Board as a supplement to the regulation apply to the Governor and Deputy Governors.
+“Ethical principles for employees of Norges Bank” laid down by the Executive Board as a supplement to the Impartiality Rules apply to the Governor and Deputy Governors.